key/hubot-github-identity/README.md

   * `HUBOT_HOSTNAME`

 This should be the hostname including port number your Hubot is serving from.
+Do not include a trailing slash.

 For example: `http://myawesomehubot.example.org:8888`